Friday, August 08, 2025

 Harstad was the farthest north we ventured when backpacking in Europe.
 I still recall our excitement as our train crossed the Arctic Circle south of Bodo.
 The milestone was made all the more memorable by a herd of reindeer who broke from the trees shortly after and ran along the tracks for more than a hundred metres.

-Dean and I disembarked for the night at Stamsund, a picturesque fishing village, located about two-thirds along the Loften archipelago.
+Dean and I eventually disembarked around 10:00pm at Stamsund, a picturesque fishing village, located about two-thirds along the Loften archipelago.
 It was the ferry’s final port of call in the islands before making its way to Bodo on the mainland.
 Stamsund’s Instagram-worthy waterfront, lined with red-walled rorbuer, or fishermen's shacks, is the mainstay of many a Norwegian postcard.
 The buildings are constructed on land, but with one end on poles in the water, allowing easy access to vessels.
 The image above was also pulled from the web to illustrate this post.

-In Bodo, we met a retired air force serviceman.
-He’d been stationed in Bodo during the Second World War.
-The old man happily regaled us with wartime stories of the bombing of Bodo before recommending a visit to the local air force base, located on the edge of the city's airport.
+In Bodo, we met a retired air force serviceman in a bustling cafe.
+He’d been stationed in town during the Second World War.
+The old man happily regaled us with wartime stories about the bombing of Bodo before recommending a visit to the local air force base alongside the airport.

-For many years, the base has been home to NATO’s Quick Reaction Alert Aircraft.
+The base is home to NATO’s Quick Reaction Alert Aircraft.
 F-16 fighter jets of 132 Luftving are based here, ready to respond at a moment's notice to unidentified aircraft in or approaching NATO airspace.
-Dean and I watched the military jets taking off and landing from the edge of the airfield.
-The roar of jet engines and their spectacular drone-chute-assisted landing kept us enthralled for more than an hour.
+Dean and I were lucky enough to see military jets taking off and landing from the edge of the airfield at regular intervals.
+The roar of their jet engines and their spectacular drone-chute-assisted landings kept us enthralled for more than an hour.

-Later that day, we ventured out to Saltstraumen, an impressive maelstrom.
+Later that day, we ventured out to Saltstraumen, an impressive maelstrom, about 45 minutes by bus from the centre of town.
 Four times a day, a huge volume of water forces its way through a 150-metre narrow strait, generating chains of powerful whirlpools in its wake.
-Dean decided this was also the perfect opportunity to enjoy a swim above the Arctic Circle.
-I kindly declined an offer to join him in the frigid Arctic waters.
+We watched them in action from a road bridge passing overhead and from rock slabs along the shoreline.
+Dean decided this was the perfect opportunity to enjoy his first—and only —swim above the Arctic Circle.
+I politely declined the offer to join him in the frigid Arctic waters.

-That night, we caught the train back down the coast, stopping briefly in a town called Hell the following morning.
+Later that evening, we caught an overnight train back down the coast, stopping briefly in a town called Hell the following morning.
 Yes, it’s true.
 I’ve literally been to Hell and back.
-Here we transferred to another train that took us through scenic Arctic pine forests to Stockholm.
+Here we transferred to a train heading towards Stockholm.
+For the next nine hours, our train traced the shores of picturesque alpine lakes and traversed pristine Arctic pine forests before reaching Stockholm in the early evening.
 I’ll share more about our time in Sweden in another post.

 No comments: